-This Mission trip provides an opportunity for a Unity College team of four Year 11 students and a staff member to respond to God’s love by serving others in a very practical way.
-They will spend two weeks in a host country to assist in unskilled work such as lifting, carrying and mixing, as well as hammering, sawing and laying blocks.
-The team will work with the future homeowners, local volunteers and skilled construction workers and receive construction supervision.
+Habitat for Humanity, through the Lutheran Schools Mission (LSM), provides an opportunity for Unity College Year 11 students to respond to God’s love by serving others in a very practical way.
+Students spend two weeks in a host country to assist in unskilled work such as lifting, carrying and mixing, as well as hammering, sawing and laying blocks.
+The team works with the future homeowners, local volunteers and skilled construction workers and receive construction supervision.

 The benefits for students of this experience include:

 - An understanding of the global reality of third world poverty, its effect on people’s lives and of Australia’s privileged economic position in the world.

 - Personal growth and maturity through these experiences.

 - Development of leadership and public speaking skills through the process of sharing their experiences with the school community afterwards.